aotanezz/poli179-final-otanez/README.md

 ## Data
 Scraped the city council meeting agenda/minutes of Ontario, Fontana, Rialto, Chino, and the March Joint Powers Authority.
 Templates to scrape the data can be found in the `Web Scraping` folder.
 Each website was scraped indivually and combined into one file.
 A PDF (that must be downloaded to access the links) can be found in the `Data` folder, within the folder there is a small sample of the data for reference.

-Google Drive of combine data: https://drive.google.com/file/d/1or3ZNrS9mVwjXdhX2DUCPjRyUwgrauiv/view?usp=sharing
+Google Drive of combined data: https://drive.google.com/file/d/1or3ZNrS9mVwjXdhX2DUCPjRyUwgrauiv/view?usp=sharing

 **N = 5,526**